hungsu/quartz/content/notes/Elden Ring.md

 A build being the combination of stats and equipment you've chosen for your character.
 I've wasted a lot of time with builds, namely from Fextralife on the Elden Ring wiki, whose builds seem famous but I did not have fun or success with.
 In particular, his [Inquisitor build](https://www.youtube.com/watch?v=VGvtLj7Y_ws) with the Ghiza's Wheel I really disliked despite it being one of his newest builds, just 9 days old at time of writing.
 I've since found a player named cRPG Bro who has builds I enjoy a lot more.
 I have a number of builds I switch between:

-- Greatsword and Flame of the Redmanes
+- Greatsword and Flame of the Redmanes.
+Particularly amazing on horseback
 - 2× Curved Swords.
 My preferred weapon most of the time for killing small and fast creatures such as dogs, but does so much damage I can even use this against some bosses.
 - Misericorde and Flame of the Redmanes, mostly following this [cRPG Bro video](https://youtu.be/DxCpnGtO1ns)
 - Shield and Spear, loosely following this [cRPG Bro video](https://youtu.be/0SQHXfu8kwk).
 Based on theory that a Guard Boost of 100 means you lose no stamina when you block with a shield.
 It achieves this by upgrading a Greatshield, then casting Scholar's Shield with your right hand.
 Needs 12 intelligence to use the Scholar's Shield spell which increases Guard Boost by 20–22%.